The Employment Law Review: Poland

 - has a residence permit granted for a specified period to practise a profession requiring high qualifications.

 In principle, a work permit may be issued for a period not exceeding three years, although it may be extended.
 In certain specific situations, a work permit may be issued for five years.
 Following receipt of a work permit, the foreigner is obliged to apply for an employment visa or a residence permit.
-Instead of applying for two documents referring separately to work and residence legalisation, application may be made for a joint residence and work permit.
+Instead of applying for two documents referring separately to work and residence legalisation, an application may be made for a joint residence and work permit.
 The period for which such a permit may be issued may not exceed three years.
 The permit may be subsequently renewed.